1313 Disneyland Dr.

 1. Dream Suite-

 Located directly above the Pirates of the Caribbean is an immense luxury apartment that was meant to entertain VIP guests during special events.
 The suite includes a living room, two bedrooms, two bathrooms and an open-air patio.
-Park guests are randomly selected to stay inside the suite.
-From 1987 to 2007, the suite was turned into the Disney Gallery.
-At the end of 2007, it was turned back into the Dream Suite for guests to stay in.
+Park guests used to be randomly selected to stay inside the suite.

 Pirates of the Caribbean